dangormanjr/dangormanjr.github.io/hire-me.md

 - Dramatugry, *and*
 - Genealogical research.

+I am not seeking a full-time position at this time, as I am still a full-time Ph.D. candidate.

 Past clients for whom I have done remote work include a staff writer for *The New Yorker* and a faculty member from UNSW Canberra at the Australian Defence Force Academy.

 All rates are flexible.
 Please contact me to discuss.

-I am not seeking a full-time position at this time.